Ironclad-Project/Ironclad/README.md

 ## Building

-If the project's `configure` has not been generated, call `autoconf`, after that, its the usual
+If the project's `configure` has not been generated, there is a `autogen.sh`.
+The steps for a generated project are the usual:

 ```bash
 ./configure